95% of people diagnosed with diabetic retinopathy, if treated promptly, can avoid significant vision loss.

 Diabetes is a disease that affects our entire body.
 Once the body struggles to convert sugar in the blood into energy due to diabetes, individuals will need to counteract these effects with proper dieting, medication, and monitoring their health carefully.

 While diabetes can affect various areas of one's health, diabetes directly affects eye health because the eye's retina has various blood vessels.
-Damage caused from swelling or leakage from those blood vessels is called diabetic retinopathy.
+Damage caused by swelling or leakage from those blood vessels is called diabetic retinopathy.
 Any damage of the retinal tissue will result in vision loss, and when left unmanaged or untreated, diabetic retinopathy can lead to blindness.

 The longer an individual has had diabetes, the more likely it is that they will have some degree of retinopathy.

 Diabetes increases the likelihood that common diabetes-related vision problems or diseases might occur:

 - Diabetics are prone to developing cataracts (a clouding of the eye’s lens) at an earlier age.

 - People with diabetes are almost 50% more likely to develop glaucoma, an eye disorder that damages the optic nerve often marked by an increase of internal eye pressure.